-And I, for one, would like to use social media mostly for what it’s intended for.
-To be social.
-To connect with your friends and family.
+And I, for one, would like to use social media mostly for its intended purpose, to be social; to connect with your friends and family.

 I’ve grown weary of trying to keep up with social media sites as a marketing tool.
 It’s a full-time endeavor in itself.

-I want to provide value to my own customers.
-I want to have a thriving business.
+I want to provide value to my customers, but I’d also like to have a thriving business.

-I don’t mind having a presence on social media for my business, but I’m getting just a tad tired of paying Facebook and making them rich, while struggling to keep up with their constant changes.
-It’s exhausting..
+I’m fine having a presence on social media for my business, but I’m getting just a tad tired of paying Facebook and making them wealthy while struggling to keep up with their constant changes.
+It’s exhausting.

 Something has to change.
 We want to work smarter, not harder.

 And social media marketing is hard for most of us.
-And there are lot of snake oil salesmen out there taking advantage of that fact.
-We have to tread lightly and be careful lest we spend huge sums of money on useless training.
+And there are a lot of snake oil salesmen out there taking advantage of that fact.
+We have to tread lightly and be careful lest we spend vast sums of money on useless training.